 What Are the Trailer Tongue Options?

-A straight trailer tongue is the simplest type, but also the most prone to failure if it gets damaged.
+- Straight: A straight trailer tongue is the simplest type, but it is also the most prone to failure if it becomes damaged.
 That’s because straight tongues are mounted in the center, putting them under considerable vertical stress where the tongue and trailer chassis meet.
 This makes having the trailer load balanced over the axles critical.
 A straight trailer tongue requires a straight coupler.

-A composite trailer tongue is commonly used for towing boats.
-This type of trailer tongue is longer and provides better clearance while reversing.
-It’s designed to offer strong lateral support to strengthen the tongue and chassis for this purpose.
+- Composite: A composite trailer tongue is commonly used for towing boats.
+This type of trailer tongue is longer, providing better clearance while reversing.
+It’s designed to provide strong lateral support, strengthening the tongue and chassis for this purpose.

 Should a Trailer Tongue Be Higher or Lower?